The Last Confession of Alexander Pearce: Van Diemen's Land / Tasmania

 Shot over five weeks on location in Tasmania and Sydney in 2008, the film used locations around Derwent Bridge, Lake St Clair, Nelson Falls, the Huon Valley, Mount Wellington and Callan Park, a former asylum in Rozelle.
 Many of the filming locations were selected as they were places Alexander Pearce may have passed through on his escape from Sarah Island.

 Critical response and reviews

 The Last Confession of Alexander Pearce received positive reviews internationally from film critics.
+Empire, The Sunday Times and The Sydney Morning Herald all gave the film 4/5 stars.